justinwalz/interaction/README.md

 # Interaction

-A golang library for terminal hijacking and REPL-esque command ingestion.
+A golang library to enhance a cli with REPL-esque command execution.
 Adapted from Google's [seesaw_cli](https://github.com/google/seesaw/blob/master/binaries/seesaw_cli/main.go)

 # Usage

-You must provide an `execute` function when creating an `Interactor`
+You must provide an `execute` function when creating an `Interactor`, which handles commands as they are parsed.

 ```
 func Execute(command string) error
 ```

-You can optionally provide a prompt, and a slice of signals to trap and exit.
+You can optionally provide a prompt, and a slice of signals to listen for and initiate an exit.
 ```
 Prompt string
 ExitSignals []os.Signal